import NumPy and the PyTeNet package

 [8]:

-# the number of lattice sites is (by definition) the length of mps.A;
+# the number of lattice sites is (by definition) the length of mps.a;

 # by construction same as length of virtual bond dimension list - 1

-L = mps.nsites
+nsites = mps.nsites

 [8]: